parkerhong2005/parkerhong2005.github.io/_projects/portableplayspace.md

 ---
 layout: project
 title: "Portable Playspace"
-image: "/images/grid_portableplayspace.png"
+image: "/images/playspace_cover.jpg"
 short_description: "Portable wooden playspace and puppet theater."
 order: 1
 what_image: "/images/playspace_sketches.JPG"
-what_text: "A wooden puppet theater and three nested play boxes, featuring interactive games and activities, complete with a portable bench for seating and storage."
+what_text: "A wooden puppet theater accompanied by three nested play boxes, designed to support interactive games and activities.
+The system includes a portable bench that provides both seating and integrated storage, creating a versatile and engaging play experience."
 how_gallery:
     - image: /images/playspace_how.JPG
-      caption: "A full-size cardboard mockup of the theater."
+      caption: "A full-size cardboard mockup of the puppet theater."
-    - image: /images/playspace_how2.png
-      caption: "3D prints of the components."
     - image: /images/playspace_how4.JPG
       caption: "Using the CNC mill to cleanly cut out the boxes."
     - image: /images/playspace_how3.JPG